brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 # Other Important Information To Use This Architecture

 In the last Section, "The Development Cycle", I explained how this architecture works in a dynamical way.
+If your only goal with this article was to understand a PHP GraphQL server, maybe you can stop here.
+But if you want to know more details about this architecture and it's implementation, please read on.

-In this section I'll add some extra details about specific libs and configurations I fell are important to explain this architecture to you.
+In this section I'll add some extra details about specific libs and configurations.

 ### Overblog GraphQL

 To build the GraphQL server over symfony, we are using the Overblog GraphQL [Bundle](https://github.com/overblog/GraphQLBundle).

-It's a very good lib that integrate the GraphQL lib into symfony adding nice features to it.
+It integrates the Webonyx GraphQL lib into a Symfony bundle, adding nice features to it.

 One very special feature it has is the [Expression Language](https://github.com/overblog/GraphQLBundle/blob/master/Resources/doc/definitions/expression-language.md).
 You can use it to declare the resolvers, specifying what service to use, what method to call and what args to pass like in the string below.